 Saskatoon, Regina, and Prince Albert: A mid-term assessment for the student will occur on or before the fourth Friday of the rotation.
-This assessment will not count towards the final assessment, but will give feedback to the student as to how he or she is doing at that time.
+This assessment will not count towards the final assessment, but will give feedback to the student as to how they are doing at that time.